gutlessCGH/XXVlc/README.md

 Text is too small/large?
 - Extract theme with 7zip
 - Open theme.xml with editor/notepad
-- Search/scroll to  <Font "playlists" file="consolas.ttf" size="16"/>
+- Search/scroll to  <Font "playlists" file="overpass-mono-regular.ttf" size="15"/>
 - Change size
-- Recompress as zip or tar; change extension to .vlt
+- Recompress folder as zip or tar; change extension to .vlt
 - This will only affect the playlists.
 They are spaced based just on the font size so this won't break anything.
-- You can also try other fonts by changing the string or just name another .ttf font "consolas.ttf" and replace the original.
-Fonts without a default double-space put way too little space between words.

 Started this as an edit of the VeLoCity Skin by dmtiir https://github.com/dmtiir/VeLoCity-Skin-for-VLC